2024 Ineos Grenadier Review: The Off-Road Newcomer That Means Business

 - Price: Starts at $55,000.

-- Why It’s a Rival: Legendary reliability and a long-standing reputation for durability.
+- Why It’s a Rival: Proven reliability and decades-long history as a tough machine

-- Why Choose Grenadier?: The Land Cruiser is downsizing, while the Grenadier remains unapologetically big and bold.
+- Why Choose Grenadier?: The Land Cruiser is getting smaller, while the Grenadier stays decidedly large and proud about it

 Ford Bronco Raptor